Back to all blogs

 • Stress and Sleep: How is your sleep quality?

 • The "Neck Check": You can perform a simple visual check at home.
 Stand in front of a mirror with a glass of water.
 Take a sip, tilt your head back slightly, and swallow.
-Watch the area below your voice box and above your collarbone for any bulges or protrusions.
-While this cannot diagnose a condition, finding a lump is a clear sign to visit your GP immediately.
+Watch the area below your voice box and above your collarbone for any bulges or protrusions, such as a visible goitre or a thyroid nodule.
+While this cannot diagnose a condition, finding a lump is a clear sign to visit your GP immediately for a physical examination and potential ultrasound.

 Step 3: Consider a Structured Home Test